jillesvangurp/kotlin-graphql-demo/README.md

-# Simple Demo of using graphql in Kotklin
+# Simple Demo of using graphql in Kotlin

 Uses Expedia's [graphql library](https://github.com/ExpediaGroup/graphql-kotlin) and is based on their spring example.
 I've also copied over their examples.